immcantation/shazam/docs/vignettes/Baseline-Vignette.md

 Mutations are counted by these functions separately for complementarity determining (CDR) and framework (FWR) regions.
 The `regionDefinition` argument defines whether these regions are handled separately, and where the boundaries lie.
-There are four built-in region definitions in the `shazam` package, which are all dependent upon the V segment being IMGT-gapped:
+There are two built-in region definitions in the `shazam` package, both dependent upon the V segment being IMGT-gapped:

 *  `IMGT_V`: All regions in the V segment, excluding CDR3, grouped as